 I was at St Mary’s Church today for the Choirs – I help on the Eisteddfod Committee so I have been present at many of these occasions over the years.
 I thought that the overall standard of performance today was excellent, especially in the V21 class and I didn’t envy the adjudicator’s job because everyone gave of their best and entertained us all so well.

 I just wanted to say on my own behalf how much I enjoyed the two songs performed by Junior FR – both excellent choices and so beautifully performed.
 All of the singers were very engaged in the songs and their enjoyment of what they were doing was evident in their faces.
 I thought the combination of Amazing Grace and Pachebel’s Canon was superb.
-I belong to a local acapella choir and I can understand fully the challenges of this arrangement which worked brilliantly.
+I belong to a local acapella chorus and I can understand fully the challenges of this arrangement which worked brilliantly.
 I’d be grateful if you could pass on to the choir my personal thanks for such a memorable performance.
 I would also like to pass on a comment made by the founder of the Eisteddfod who attends all the classes every year.
-She said that the conductor of your choir was really impressive in her communication with the choir.
+She said that the conductor of your chorus was really impressive in her communication with the chorus.

 See you all next year and you and your girls on vocals day.